Peter Abelard: Health issues

-Law

-Abelard stressed that subjective intention determines the moral value of human action and therefore that the legal consequence of an action is related to the person that commits it and not merely to the action.
-With this doctrine, Abelard created in the Middle Ages the idea of the individual subject central to modern law.
-This gave to School of Notre-Dame de Paris (later the University of Paris) a recognition for its expertise in the area of Law, even before the faculty of law existed and the school even recognized as an "universitas" and even if Abelard was a logician and a theologian.

 The letters of Abelard and Héloïse

 The story of Abelard and Héloïse has proved immensely popular in modern European culture.
 This story is known almost entirely from a few sources: first, the Historia Calamitatum; secondly, the seven letters between Abelard and Héloïse which survive (three written by Abelard, and four by Héloïse), and always follow the Historia Calamitatum in the manuscript tradition; thirdly, four letters between Peter the Venerable and Héloïse (three by Peter, one by Héloïse).
 They are, in modern times, the best known and most widely translated parts of Abelard's work.

 It is unclear quite how the letters of Abelard and Héloïse came to be preserved.
 There are brief and factual references to their relationship by 12th-century writers including William Godel and Walter Map.
 While the letters were most likely exchanged by horseman in a public (open letter) fashion readable by others at stops along the way (and thus explaining Heloise's interception of the Historia), it seems unlikely that the letters were widely known outside of their original travel range during the period.
 Rather, the earliest manuscripts of the letters are dated to the late 13th century.
 It therefore seems likely that the letters sent between Abelard and Héloïse were kept by Héloïse at the Paraclete along with the 'Letters of Direction', and that more than a century after her death they were brought to Paris and copied.

 Shortly after the deaths of Abelard and Heloise, Chrétien de Troyes appears influenced by Heloise's letters and Abelard's castration in his depiction of the fisher king in his grail tales.
 In the fourteenth century, the story of their love affair was summarised by Jean de Meun in the Le Roman de la Rose.

 Chaucer makes a brief reference in the Wife of Bath's Prologue (lines 677–8) and may base his character of the wife partially on Heloise.
 Petrarch owned an early 14th-century manuscript of the couple's letters (and wrote detailed approving notes in the margins).